NollerReal/MERTS-Modded-NERTS/README.md

 This is an unoffical mod project for the game NERTS!
 Online.

-First at all, you should own this game, you can buy it on [steam](https://store.steampowered.com/app/1131190/NERTS_Online/).
+First of all, you should own this game, you can buy it on [steam](https://store.steampowered.com/app/1131190/NERTS_Online/).

 # Prepare the Environment
 ## 1. Install [python](https://www.python.org/) and some dependent libraries.